 In most cases, your auditor will be primarily focused on verifying such tax-related issues as these.
 Yet, you should be prepared to share details surrounding more general areas including your:

-Kinds of Documentation to Bring
+Documentation to Bring

 If itemized deductions are in question, you might need to bring in additional data concerning these claims: